Srushtika/realtime-multiplayer-webvr-aframe/tutorial.md

   });
 }
 ```
+For simplicity, we'll restrict the avatar's rotation/movement to x-axis only, while keeping the coordinates on the other two planes as zero.
+The initial position on x-axis is chosen randomly so that multiple avatars do not clutter at the same point in the scene as soon as they appear.

+`a-box` is a [primitive](https://aframe.io/docs/0.7.0/introduction/html-and-primitives.html#primitives) in A-Frame that can be conveniently used to create a 3D box with basic attributes such as dimensions, position, rotation, color etc. We shall store these attributes using a record in deepstream and we'll add all the other parts of the avatar, i.e eyes and arms, with respect to this box's position (which serves as the head of the avatar).

 [Records](https://deepstreamhub.com/docs/client-js/datasync-record/) are documents in deepstream's realtime data-store.
-We make use of this feature to store the attributes (like id, position, rotation, etc) of all the users, which will be later implied on their respective avatars.
+We make use of this feature to store the attributes like id, position, rotation, etc of all the users, which will be later implied on their respective avatars.

-For simplicity, we'll restrict the avatar's rotation/movement to x-axis, while keeping the coordinates on the other two planes zero.
-The initial position on x-axis is chosen randomly so that multiple avatars do not clutter at the same point in the scene.

-`a-box` is a [primitive](https://aframe.io/docs/0.7.0/introduction/html-and-primitives.html#primitives) in A-Frame that can be conveniently used to create a 3D box with basic attributes such as dimensions, position, rotation, color etc. We'll store these attributes using a record in deepstream and we'll add all the other parts of the avatar, i.e eyes and arms, with respect to this box's position, which will serve as a head of the avatar.

-We retrieve an existing record or create a new one using `client.record.getRecord(<record name>);` We will ensure that it's a unique record for every user by adding the client's id to the name(path) of the record thus make it unique as well.
-Further, we add all the required attribures in this record, including the initial position which is selected at random.
-Next, we track the movement of the phone by using the camera entity that I explained earlier.
-We update this position every 100 milliseconds as seen above and consequently set this new data in the record each time.
+We retrieve an existing record or create a new one using `client.record.getRecord(<record name>);` We will ensure that it's a unique record for every user by adding the client's id to the name(path) of the record.
+Further, we need to add all the required attribures in this record, including the initial position which is selected at random.
+As discussed above, we track the movement of the phone by using the camera entity and we update this data every 100 milliseconds as seen above and consequently set this new data in the record each time.

 [Presence](https://deepstreamhub.com/tutorials/guides/presence/) is a common term in the realtime world which basically gives you the information about the user's online status.
 In our case, we would create and make the avatar appear in the scene only when a user comes online(hits the URL) and likewise make it disappear as soon as a user quits the app, in other words, closes the browser window on his/her phone.
 Additionally, deepstream allows you to subscribe to presence, which fires a callback every time a new user logs in or an existing user logs out.
 This is exactly what we require in our app.